DAGWorks-Inc/burr/examples/README.md

 - [multi-modal-chatbot](multi-modal-chatbot/) - This example shows how to use Burr to create a multi-modal chatbot.
 This demonstrates how to use a model to delegate to other models conditionally.
 - [streaming-overview](streaming-overview/) - This example shows how we can use the streaming API to respond to return quicker results to the user and build a seamless experience
 - [tracing-and-spans](tracing-and-spans/) - This example shows how to use Burr to create a simple chatbot with additional visibility.
 This is a good starting point for understanding how to use Burr's tracing functionality.
+- [web-server](web-server/) - This example shows how to use Burr in a web server.
+This is a good starting point for understanding how to use Burr for interaction.